-reporting, and coordination of FDG-PET, 11C PIB PET, 1.5T MRI, 3T MRI, and CSF biomarkers.
+The ADNI Clinical Core facilitated the accomplishment of the ADNI aims, including the recruitment and retention of over 800 subjects (229 normals, 380 LMCI, 210 AD), retention of subjects with an annual attrition rate of only 6%, electronic data capture, quality control and reporting, and coordination of FDG-PET, 11C11 PIB PET, 1.5T MRI, 3T MRI and CSF biomarkers.
 It has also initiated the ADNI GO project, which will include the recruitment and follow-up of an additional 200 subjects with EMCI.
-The ADNI Clinical Core infrastructure uses the Alzheimer's Disease Cooperative Study Administrative, Clinical Operations, Medical and Data Cores, all located at the University of California San Diego.
+The ADNI Clinical Core Infrastructure utilizes the ADCS Administrative, Clinical Operations, Medical and Data Cores, all located at UCSD.

 A novel feature of ADNI is public data access.
-Immediately after completion of processing and quality control procedures, ADNI data are placed on a public website that is available to any qualified investigator worldwide.
-Thus far, the data have been accessed by thousands of investigators and dozens of pharmaceutical firms.
+Immediately following completion of processing and quality control procedures, ADNI data are placed on a public website that is available to any qualified investigator worldwide.
+Thus far the data have been accessed by thousands of investigators and dozens of pharmaceutical firms.